 Foundations of Media Production

 Recorded moving images and recorded sounds are edited and mixed, separately and in combination, to produce creative editorial content.
 This content is presented in diverse forms to make television and radio programs, Internet websites, and multimedia and other communication products.
-This course provides students with a comprehensive introduction to the skills, knowledge and ability required to produce media projects in post-production.
+This course provides students with a comprehensive introduction to the skills, knowledge and abilities required to produce media projects in post-production.
 Through a series of lectures and computer laboratory workshops, students will learn technical skills and respond to aesthetic experiences through the application of digital audio and video editing techniques as used in the production of media projects.

 1. Competently use designated digital audio and video editing applications.